William Coley: A clinician-scientist at work

-After the death of Bessie Dashiell, Dr. Coley decided to review and research similar cases of sarcoma in the medical files at New York Hospital, where he found a case of interest involving a patient, a German immigrant named Fred Stein, with an inoperable tumor in his neck.
+After the death of Bessie Dashiell, Coley decided to review and research similar cases of sarcoma in the medical files at New York Hospital, where he found a case of interest involving a patient, a German immigrant named Fred Stein, with an inoperable tumor in his neck.
 To the astonishment of the doctors in the hospital at the time, Stein's round cell sarcoma seemingly vanished after being diagnosed with erysipelas, a skin infection now known to be caused by the bacterium Streptococcus pyogenes.
-Curious to discover the reason for the man's remission, Coley decided to search for the hospital's discharged patient, who he eventually found in Manhattan with no trace of cancer left in his body.
-Coley, wondering if Stein's case of post-procedural erysipelas may have some correlation to his remission, then began thoroughly reviewing similar cases of bacterial infections having positive effects on malignant tumors.
-He found that his suspicion was not a new one in oncology.
-In 1853, Sir James Paget alluded to the fact that he himself had reason to believe that an infection may cause tumor regression.
-Coley had even found cases that aligned almost exactly with the Fred Stein's malignant tumor.
-In 1866, German physician Wilhelm Busch found similar evidence that his own patient had experienced a significant regression in his malignant tumor after contracting a post-operative infection, erysipelas.
-As Coley continued his investigation, he found forty-seven cases that suggested that infections may, in fact, be linked to cancer regression and could become a possible method of cancer treatment in the future.
+Curious to discover the reason for the man's remission, Coley decided to search for the hospital's discharged patient, whom he eventually found in Manhattan with no trace of cancer left in his body.